-An alum of the 2022 SMDP Medtech Cohort, Raed Hanoon is currently a Quality Engineer for Smith & Nephew in the Orthopedics department.
-Raed is responsible for the oversight of continual improvement of medical devices as well as the design and manufacturing of new devices.
+2022 SMDP Biotech Scholar cohort, Raed Hanoon, is the Quality Engineer in the Orthopedics department at Smith & Nephew.
+As the Quality Engineer, Raed is responsible for the oversight of continual improvement of medical devices as well as the design and manufacturing of new devices.

 I received my bachelor's degree in Biomedical Engineering from the University of Oklahoma in 2020.
 After graduating, the spirit of giving back to my local community drove me to become a lab scientist during the coronavirus pandemic.
 Thereafter, I decided to complete my graduate studies and recently graduated with a Master of Translational Medicine.
 This professional program exposed me to the intricacies of bringing medical innovations to market through engineering, clinical, and business practices.
 The knowledge, skills, and connections that I’ve fostered from pursuing higher education have directly influenced my passion to improve patient care.
 I hope to use my education and experiences to be the bridge between end users and engineers by building novel medical technologies that will revolutionize the standard point of care.